deremakif/FlutterModuleSample/README.md

-# Communication between native Android app and flutter modules
+# Communication between native Android app and Flutter modules

 Android application demonstrating how to communicate between native and Flutter code.